ddvk/remarkable-hacks/README.md

 *The only guarantee is, that there is no ill intened code*

+## Changes patch_02
+- UI button size reduced (in order to pack more buttons) + some alignment issues

 ## Changes patch_01
 - show always the first page (cover) in Overview
 - remove the thumbnails in listview